Everest Base Camp Trek - 12 Days

 12-Day Everest Base Camp Trek Overview

 Twelve days.
-That is all it takes to walk from the airstrip at Lukla to the foot of the highest mountain on earth and back.
+That's all it takes to walk from Lukla airstrip to the foot of the highest mountain on earth and back.
 Most trekkers say those twelve days changed how they see the world.

-Two acclimatisation days are built into the itinerary, one at Namche Bazaar and one at Dingboche, because rushing altitude is dangerous and we will never compromise your safety for schedule.
+Two acclimatization days are built into the itinerary, one at Namche Bazaar and one at Dingboche, because rushing altitude is dangerous, and we will never compromise your safety for schedule.
 These rest days are not wasted days.
-At Namche, you hike to the Everest View Hotel (3,880m / 12,730ft) for your first clear sight of the summit.
+At Namche, you hike to the Everest View Hotel (3,880m / 12,730ft) for your first clear view of the summit.
 At Dingboche, you climb to a ridge where Island Peak, Makalu, and Lhotse fill the horizon.

 The walk back to Lukla takes three days of descending through familiar villages where teahouse owners now greet you by name.
 The final evening in Kathmandu is a farewell dinner with your guide and team, a chance to look back at what you did and realise you are not the same person who landed at Tribhuvan Airport twelve days ago.